strong-kiwi/exploding/README.md

 If the card drawn is an explosive card the player looses.
 Player continue to play or quit while they are ahead.

+Player is given one defuse card, if an explosive card is encountered - player will be saved.

 This is for iteration 2, see: [Iteration 2 Specifications](docs/specification.md).
 This code will be on the master branch.